apache/flink/docs/dev/execution_plans.zh.md

 __Plan Visualization Tool__

-Flink provides a [visualization tool](https://flink.apache.org/visualizer/) for execution plans, which takes a JSON representation ofthe job execution plan and visualizes it as a graph with complete annotations of execution strategies.
+Flink provides a [visualization tool](https://flink.apache.org/visualizer/) for execution plans, which takes a JSON representation of the job execution plan and visualizes it as a graph with complete annotations of execution strategies.

 The following code shows how to print the execution plan JSON from your program: